EzequielBPullolil/change-icon-folder-color/README.md

 # Change Folder Color
-> script to change the folder color of the current full icon theme
+> script to change the folder color of the current full icon theme on linux

 > [!IMPORTANT]
 > This script modify the actual theme, if you have the same theme installed in the directory `~/.icons` and `/usr/share/icons` this scripts prioritize the installed in `~/.icons`

 > [!CAUTION]
 > If the theme is installed only in the directory `/usr/share/icons` the script will request root privileges, do this at your own risk